How to Give a Presentation: Former Product Manager at Netflix Shares his Best Presentation Tips

 You want to get to a place where you can simply share your story, using slides as a source of visual interest and with very light text to help you remember the story.
 The goal state is for the slides to enhance, not get in the way of your story.
 I have gone through a long journey with Damon and his team.
 In the beginning, I used Keynote on a Mac.
 We established a very light “template” -- a framework really -- that I could easily apply on my own.

 Lately, I have switched to Google Slides and I basically start with one Google Slide deck that Damon created for me -- a library -- that I copy then use as a basis to create my new slide deck.
-The fun thing is that when I am done, I share it with Damon and go to sleep.
-When I wake up in the morning, Damon has tuned it up a bit.
-And there’s no version control issues and no uploading or downloading issues.
-It’s kind of cool.

 What gear do you use to make sure you look and sound good online?
 Any must-know tips for setting up a good space for virtual presenting?